-Dog theft a real risk.
+Danger of theft Dog theft a real risk.
 All breeds and mixes are targeted, and it’s not just for the resale market – tragically, some family pets are stolen for use as ‘bait dogs’.

 Dogs wearing collars or harnesses can get caught in cars when left unsupervised, in some cases, fatally.
 You can remove the collar – but if they bolt when you return to the car, your dog is loose without ID.
 Risky, either way.